kchinzei/search_logger_obsidian_plugin/README.md

 # Search Logger Plugin for Obsidian

-It is a part of Search Logger for Obsidian.
-It receives the search terms while Obsidian is running.
+It is a companion of [Search Logger browser extension](https://github.com/kchinzei/search_logger).
+It receives search terms from Search Logger and saves into Obsidian note.

 ## How to use